tjparnell/biotoolbox/docs/AdvancedInstallation.md

 ## External libraries

 There are two external C libraries that are required for reading Bam and BigWig files.
+These are commonly used bioinformatics tools maintained by separate organizations, and the Perl modules only provide the XS bindings to these libraries.
+As such, it's best to install these up front separately before attempting the Perl module installation.
 Note that both Perl modules [Bio::DB::HTS](https://metacpan.org/pod/Bio::DB::HTS) and [Bio::DB::Big](https://metacpan.org/pod/Bio::DB::Big) include `INSTALL.pl` scripts within their bundles that can compile these external libraries for you in a semi-automated